cosmos-ssi/cosmos/doc/developer/userland.md

 The userland API is object-oriented.
 As a result, there is a mapping of syscalls to C++ method.
 Each C++ userland class is assigned a block of 100 64-bit syscall numbers.

+Syscall numbers are defined in userland.md, syscall.asm (userland) and syscalls.h (kernel)

 ## System Call Numbers
 Class        | Method          | syscall #  | Kernel API